theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 #### Code
 In this example we will use a specific library that will make coding a lot easier.
 Just like with most programming platforms the Arduino Software can be extended through the use of Libraries.
-They provide extra functionalities and ease of use.
-A number of libraries come installed with the IDE, but you can also download or create your own.
+They provide extra functionalities and make programming the Arduino much easier since they contain the code needed to control certain modules, sensors, etc… A number of libraries come installed with the IDE, but you can also download or create your own.

-To use a library in a sketch, select it from Sketch > Import Library or just type in the `#include` command.
+To use a library in a sketch, select it from Sketch > Import Library or just type in the `#include <name_of_library>` command.

 ```c++
 #include <Servo.h>